Hartree Centre: Background

 The Hartree Centre takes its name from English mathematician and physicist Douglas Rayner Hartree.
 It was formed in 2012 with £37.5 million government funding for research into supercomputing.
 The centre's purpose is to provide UK industry and academia with access to advanced high performance computing technologies, expertise and training to boost UK economic growth and "to develop technologies such as batteries for mobile phones".

 In 2014, the centre was allocated an additional £19 million for research into energy efficient computing and big data, such as that which will be generated by the Square Kilometre Array.

 In the 2014 Autumn Statement, government announced a further investment of £115 million for the centre over five years, to fund future scientific discovery in research areas including cognitive computing and big data analytics.
 This was part of the Northern Powerhouse strategy to boost economic growth in the North of England.

 In 2014, the Hartree Centre became an official Intel Parallel Computing Centre.

 The Hartree Centre is a base for one of the IBM Research teams in the UK and the University of Liverpool Virtual Engineering Centre.

 According to the Annual Report from 2017-2018, the Hartree Centre was funded with £115.5mm for the financial year ending 31 March 2018.

+The Science and Technology Facilities Council’s Hartree Centre has launched the Mary Coombs supercomputer at its new £30 million Daresbury facility to give UK industry access to advanced AI and high-performance computing for faster innovation in fields such as medicine, climate research, and clean energy.
+The system is named in honour of Mary Coombs, the UK’s first female commercial programmer.